gletort/ImageJFiles/README.md

 Correct bleaching in a 2D temporal stack by histogram matching.
 Match all histograms to the first slice.
 Usefull for segmentation afterwards.

+## Ellipsoid
+Handle 3D ellisoid operations.
+From a binary stack, calculate the 3D ellipsoid corresponding to the positive pixels.
+Print its characteristics: centroid position (Xc, Yc, Zc), semi-axis lengths (A, B, C), volume, and eigen vectors (axis directions) (vA, vB, vC).
+Draw the 3D ellipsoid on the input image for visualisation of the fit.